AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

     ![](assets/do-not-localize/adobe_io_7.png)

+>[!NOTE]
+>
+>Adobe I/O certificate will expire after 12 months.
+You need to generate a new key pair very year.

 ## Step 2: Add the project credentials in Adobe Campaign {#add-credentials-campaign}

 To add the project credentials in Adobe Campaign, run the following command as 'neolane' user on all the containers of the Adobe Campaign instance to insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.